microsoft/PackageUploader/README.md

   "publishConfiguration": {
     "releaseTime": "",
-    "IsManualPublish" : false,
+    "isManualPublish" : false,
-    "CertificationNotes": "No Notes for CERT at this time" },
+    "certificationNotes": "No Notes for CERT at this time" },

   "aadAuthInfo": {